langgenius/dify-docs/en/advanced/datasets/README.md

 ### Knowledge and Documents

-In Dify, knowledge (Knowledge) are collections of documents (Documents).
-A knowledge can be integrated as a whole into an application to be used as context.
+In Dify, knowledge bases are collections of documents.
+A knowledge base can be integrated as a whole into an application to be used as context.
 Documents can be uploaded by developers or operations staff, or synced from other data sources (typically corresponding to a file unit in the data source).

 **Steps to upload a document:**